How Long After You Lose A Tooth Can You Get A Dental Implant?

 While the overall process can be long, the results are what makes it worth it.
 Implants are one of the best alternatives to a healthy and natural-looking tooth.
 They are durable and strong while providing a long-term solution to restore a missing tooth’s feel, look, and, most important, its function.
 They are the only restoration that can help preserve the bone as it replaces the natural tooth root.

 Learn more about how dental implants can restore your smile

 At Premier Periodontics, we specialize in helping our patients to achieve a smile they love.
 We also want you to have the best possible oral health.
 Dental implants help restore function to missing teeth.
 During a consultation, we can determine if you’re a viable candidate for dental implants.
-To learn more about dental implants and how they are placed, contact one of our seven locations in Washington, including Bellevue, Everett, Kent, Kirkland, Mercer Island, Olympia, or Redmond, to schedule an appointment.
+To learn more about dental implants and how they are placed, contact one of our seven locations in Washington, including Bellevue, Everett, Kirkland, Mercer Island, Olympia, or Redmond, to schedule an appointment.